holochain/n3h/README.md

 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 ## Overview
 `n3h` delivers the networking component for [holochain-rust](https://github.com/holochain/holochain-rust).
-This allows us to abstract away the complexity of p2p networking from the core Holochain functionality.
+Core Holochain functionality is sheltered from the complexity of low level p2p networking.

 `n3h` does NOT need to be installed manually by Holochain users or developers.
 Holochain itself will download and install a pre-built version of `n3h` ready for use on your system, alleviating any concerns of version compatibility and mismatches.